thomazbastiaanssen/kronos/README.md

     ## [1] "Using the following model: Variable_1 ~ (Timepoint_cos + Timepoint_sin)"

-Here we use the formula `Outcome Variable ~ time(Time Variable)`, which is the most simple model used by the Kronos function.
+Here we use the formula `Outcome Variable ~ time(Time Variable)`, which is the most simple model used by the kronos function.
 We specify the period as 24 (this can be adjusted as appropriate for the data analysed).
 By selecting `verbose=T`, you will be able to see the models run by the kronos function: this becomes increasingly useful when you run more complex models.
 Finally we select `pairwise=F` here, as there are no groups to compare for differences in rhythms.

-The kronos function creates a kronosOut object, containing several pieces of data that can be accessed using handy getter functions, which we will describe below:
+The kronos function returns a kronosOut object, containing several pieces of data that can be accessed using handy ‘getter’ functions, which we will describe below:

 1).
 The *getKronos_input()* function fetches the data that the model is based on, as well as the calculated cosine and sine components.